cirello-io/dynamolock/v2/README.md

 [![Build status](https://github.com/cirello-io/dynamolock/actions/workflows/v2.yml/badge.svg)](https://github.com/cirello-io/dynamolock/actions/workflows/v2.yml)
 [![GoDoc](https://pkg.go.dev/badge/cirello.io/dynamolock)](https://pkg.go.dev/cirello.io/dynamolock/v2)

-This repository is covered by this [SLA](https://github.com/cirello-io/public/blob/master/SLA.md).

-The dymanoDB Lock Client for Go is a general purpose distributed locking library built for DynamoDB.
+The dynamoDB Lock Client for Go is a general purpose distributed locking library built for DynamoDB.
 The dynamoDB Lock Client for Go supports both fine-grained and coarse-grained locking as the lock keys can be any arbitrary string, up to a certain length.
-Please create issues in the GitHub repository with questions, pull request are very much welcome.

 It is a port in Go of Amazon's original [dynamodb-lock-client](https://github.com/awslabs/dynamodb-lock-client) using the AWS's latest Go SDK.

+This library is done, and it is in maintenance mode.
+Updates and bug fixes will be made as necessary on a best effort basis, but no new features will be added.

 ## Use cases
 A common use case for this lock client is: